lighterio/lighter-emitter/README.md

-Alternatively, a plain JavaScript object can be made into an emitter by running the `init` method on it, thereby decorating it with `Emitter.prototype` methods, and executing the Emiter constructor on it.
+Alternatively, a plain JavaScript object can be made into an emitter by running the `init` method on it, thereby decorating it with `Emitter.prototype` methods, and executing the Emitter constructor on it.
 However, it does not become an instance of Emitter.

 ```js